Faculty members may initiate an administrative drop of a student in their courses based on any one of the following

 Lack of attendance

 Students who fail to attend two consecutive class meetings during the first four weeks of the semester without contacting the faculty member or making special arrangements may be dropped.
-Students in on-line or hybrid classes who fail to make contact with the instructor either in person or electronically (via email or Blackboard) within the first four days of the start of the semester may also be dropped during the first four weeks of the semester.
+Students in on-line or hybrid classes who fail to make contact with the instructor either in person or electronically (via email or Canvas) within the first four days of the start of the semester may also be dropped during the first four weeks of the semester.

 Prerequisites not met